Old-Fashioned Oatmeal Cookies

 Tips on Making Oatmeal Cookies

 When making these cookies, take the extra time to grind the oats into a coarse flour.
 It takes a bit more time, but it really makes a difference in their texture.
-I’ve made them both ways–so, of course, you can make them with regular oats.
+I’ve made the cookies both ways–so, of course, you can make them with regular oats.
 But I encourage you to try it with the ground oats.

 I use my food processor and will grind extra to store in a covered container for future use.
 I have another recipe that uses the ground oats that I will post here in the near future.
 Gluten-Free Brownies.